PMSchulze/NLP-benchmarking/data_preparation/README.md

 ### 2. Prepare for TextDatasetForNextSentencePrediction

-Apart from sampling random sentences for the NSP task, in contrast to LineByLineTextDataset, the class TextDatasetForNextSentencePrediction already fills the text chunks to the desired length (LineByLineTextDataset simply cuts off after the specified block_size).
+Apart from sampling random sentences for the NSP task, in contrast to *LineByLineTextDataset*, the class *TextDatasetForNextSentencePrediction* already fills the text chunks to the desired length (*LineByLineTextDataset* simply cuts off after the specified block_size).
 Therefore, we do not have to divide the text into smaller chunks manually.

-In order to ensure that training of BERT (for which we use TextDatasetForNextSentencePrediction) is similar to training of RoBERTa and GPT-2, we use the same portions of the data for short- and long-range dependencies ('wiki_train_linebyline_short' and 'wiki_train_linebyline_long', respectively).
+In order to ensure that training of *BERT* (for which we use *TextDatasetForNextSentencePrediction*) is similar to training of *RoBERTa* and *GPT-2*, we use the same portions of the data for short- and long-range dependencies (corresponding to the previously generated  *wiki_train_linebyline_short* and *wiki_train_linebyline_long*, respectively).

 The only step that we perform in the following is to put each sentence of a document on a separate line and separate documents with a blank line; this is the expected format of TextDatasetForNextSentencePrediction.
-For $wiki_train_nextsentence_long.txt$ we will then specify block_size=512 and for wiki_train_nextsentence_short we set block_size=512 when instantiating the object of type TextDatasetForNextSentencePrediction (this occurs directly before pretraining starts).
+For *wiki_train_nextsentence_long.txt* we will then specify *block_size=512* and for *wiki_train_nextsentence_short.txt* we set *block_size=512* when instantiating the object of type *TextDatasetForNextSentencePrediction* (this occurs directly before we start pretraining *BERT*, i.e., in the pretraining script).

 ```
 from utils_data_preparation import prepare_nextsentence